The profession of guide-lecturer

-I hold the professional guide-lecturer card (No. GC 2271004P), which is compulsory to guide you in museums and monuments.
+I hold the professional guide-lecturer card (No. GC 2271004P), which is mandatory for guiding visitors in museums and monuments of France.
 This is the proof that I followed specific training to be a guide in France.

 I always wear this card prominently during guided tours, don't hesitate to ask me!